 - Usually there is a stimulus that makes people want to search for something.

-- Then people take an action on what they find.
+- Then, people take action on what they find.

-- They then either have a good or bad experience
+- That either turns into a good or bad experience.

 High Intent Keywords

 High intent keywords are terms that have a higher chance of resulting in someone converting into a customer.
 For example if someone searched for “buy mens shoes online” they are most likely looking to buy a pair of mens shoes online.
 Targeting and ranking for these terms is extremely important.

 Keywords with lower intent are terms that would not directly result in the searcher buying your product or service.
 A term like “mens shoes” has low intent because you don’t know why they are searching for the term.
 Terms with lower intent are important to target because they can help push the searcher towards buying from you.